-This recipe for sauteed Swiss chard combines garlic and onions with Chardonnay wine for a refreshing side dish.
+This recipe for colorful sauteed Swiss chard is brimming with the flavor of garlic, onions and Chardonnay wine for an easy and refreshing side dish.

-Be sure to cook the stems before adding the leaves since they take a bit longer to soften.
+When cooking Swiss Chard, be sure to give the stems a bit longer cooking time before adding the leaves since they take a little longer to soften.

 - 2 tablespoons butter